 Section 5.
 Meetings - All Committee meetings shall comply with the provisions of the open meeting law, 1 V.S.A.
-310, et seq.
+310, et seq., as applicable.

 Section 6.
-Minutes - Minutes shall be kept of all Committee meetings.
+Minutes - Minutes shall be kept of all Committee meetings, consistent with the open meetings law.

 Section 7.
-Subcommittees - Unless prohibited by the resolution establishing the Committee, any Committee may establish one or more subcommittees by majority vote of voting Committee members
+Subcommittees - Unless prohibited by the resolution establishing the Committee, any Committee may establish one or more subcommittees by majority vote of voting Committee members.